univention/univention-corporate-server/doc/ext-installation/profile.rst

 from the profile.
 To perform the installation fully unattended all required answers must be provided through the installation profile.
-Therefore ``priority=critical`` should be specified under *additional start options* for UCS systems using the profile from :ref:`profile-example`.
+Therefore ``priority=critical`` should be specified under *additional start options* for UCS systems using the profile from :ref:`example`.

-.. _profile-structure:
+.. _structure:

 Structure of profile files
 ==========================